Abandoned & Little-Known Airfields:

 Chuck Midyett recalled of Lakeside Airport, “We operated until July of 1966.”

-Lakeview Airport was no longer depicted on the or the August 1967 Kansas City Sectional Chart or the 1968 USGS topo map.
+Lakeview Airport was no longer depicted on the or the August 1967 Kansas City Sectional Chart,

 The airport was renamed Nichols Airport after being purchased by Bill Nichols.